LeonardoVal/ludorum.js/docs/tutorial-game.md

 ﻿Games in Ludorum
 ================

 This is a simple tutorial on how to implement a game in [Ludorum](https://github.com/LeonardoVal/ludorum.js), a board game framework focused not on graphics or user interfaces, but on artificial players design, implementation and testing.
-The example games used come already implemented in the library, though not in the same way as shown here.
+The example games used in this tutorial come already implemented in the library, although maybe not in the same way as shown here.

 ## Introduction ####################################################################################

 A game in Ludorum is defined by a subclass of the `Game` class.
 Each object represents a game state, containing all the information necessary to:

-+ Decide if the game has finished or not, and if that is the case which player won or lost.
++ Decide if the game has finished or not, and if that is the case which player won and which player lost.

-+ Decide if which player can move (if the game has not finished) and what move he or she can perform.
-The players which can move are called _active or enabled players_.
++ Decide which player (or players) can move if the game has not finished.
+Players that can move are called  _active players_.

++ List which moves can the active player (or players) perform.

-+ Given a move, build the next game state resulting from perfoming it in the current state.
++ Given a move, calculate the next game state resulting from perfoming this action in the current game state.

-For these functions the Game class has the following members that must be overriden:
+For these functions the `Game` class has the following members that must be defined:

 + `result()` returns an object with the game's result if the game is final.
 Otherwise it must return `null` or `undefined`.
-Results are always numbers: possitive means a victory, negative a defeat and zero a tied match.
+Results are always numbers: positive means a victory, negative a defeat and zero a tied match.

-+ `moves()` returns an object with the possible moves for each active player in the game state, if the game is not finished.
-Otherwise it must return `null` or `undefined`.
-The moves must be arrays of objects which can be properly _"stringified"_ with [JSON](http://www.json.org/js.html).
++ `moves()` returns an object with the possible moves for each active player in the game state.
+If the game is finished, it must return `null` or `undefined`.
+Moves must be represented by values which can be properly _"stringified"_ with [JSON](http://www.json.org/js.html).
+E.g. numbers, strings or arrays of numbers and strings.

 + `next(moves)` returns the next game state given the moves for each active player.
-If these moves are invalid, an `Error` must be raised.
-Game states in Ludorum must be _unmodifiable_.
-Every time a move is performed a new object must be created.
-This is done to simplify AI implementation.
+If these moves are not valid, an `Error` must be raised.
+In Ludorum we recommend to make game states _unmodifiable_.
+I.e. every time a move is performed a new object must be created.
+This is done to simplify AI implementation and debugging.

 Other members to be included are: